cablelabs/micronets-ws-proxy/README.md

 #### 2.3.5 Starting the DHCP server with the mock config

 ```
-FLASK_ENV=config.MockTestingConfig python runner.py
+python runner.py --config config.MockTestingConfig
 ```

-The Micronets DHCP server will still listen on the configured LISTEN_HOSY/PORT as it normally does.
+The Micronets gateway service will still listen on the configured LISTEN_HOSY/PORT as it normally does.
 But it also will connect to the designated micronet’s websocket proxy - so long as the proxy server is running and the client cert is accept (and the TLS connection/challenge is successful).

-#### 2.3.6 Checking/following the micronets-dhcp log
+#### 2.3.6 Checking/following the micronets gateway service log

 ```
-tail -f micronets-dhcp.log
+tail -f micronets-gw.log
 ```

 A successful connection to the websocket proxy will look like this:

 ```
-micronets-dhcp-server: INFO WSConnector: init_connect opening wss://74.207.229.106:5050/micronets/v1/ws-proxy/micronets-dhcp-0001...
+micronets-gw-service: INFO WSConnector: init_connect opening wss://74.207.229.106:5050/micronets/v1/ws-proxy/micronets-dhcp-0001...
 websockets.protocol: DEBUG client - state = CONNECTING
 websockets.protocol: DEBUG client - event = connection_made(<asyncio.sslproto._SSLProtocolTransport object at 0x1103cb710>)
 websockets.protocol: DEBUG client - state = OPEN
-micronets-dhcp-server: INFO WSConnector: init_connect opened wss://74.207.229.106:5050/micronets/v1/ws-proxy/micronets-dhcp-0001.
+micronets-gw-service: INFO WSConnector: init_connect opened wss://74.207.229.106:5050/micronets/v1/ws-proxy/micronets-dhcp-0001.
-micronets-dhcp-server: INFO WSConnector Sending HELLO message...
+mmicronets-gw-service: INFO WSConnector Sending HELLO message...
 ```

 ### 2.4 Testing the micronets websocket proxy

-#### 2.4.1 Downloading the websocket source (containing the test client)
+#### 2.4.1 Downloading the micronets infrastructure source (containing the test client)

 ```
 mkdir -p ~/projects/micronets
 cd ~/projects/micronets
-git clone git@github.com:cablelabs/micronets-websocket-proxy.git
+git clone git@github.com:cablelabs/micronets-infrastructure.git
-mkvirtualenv -r micronets-websocket-proxy/requirements.txt -a $PWD/micronets-websocket-proxy -p $(which python3) micronets-websocket-proxy
+cd micronets-infrastructure
-pip install -r requirements.txt
+mkvirtualenv -r requirements.txt -a $PWD -p $(which python3) micronets-websocket-proxy
 ```

 #### 2.4.2 Connecting the websocket test client to the proxy (using the same URI as a connected micronets gateway)